-In this section we bound the distance between the first and last (``extreme'') paths in a family of non-intersecting Brownian bridges, whose boundary data has some regularity.
-The following assumption prescribes this regularity more precisely (in particular, through \eqref{e:gammabb} and the last bound in \eqref{vntrho} below); the next proposition then states estimates on the locations of the extreme paths.
+In this section we establish the following proposition, which will be used in the proof of \Cref{p:dentoReg} (through that of \Cref{l:holder}) below.
+It bounds how far the lowest path in a family of non-intersecting Brownian bridges can go down in a given interval of time.
+We will require that the boundary data for these non-intersecting Brownian bridges has some regularity, which is prescribed through \eqref{vntrho} and \eqref{e:gammabb}; observe their similarity to \Cref{p:concentration}.
 In what follows, we recall the classical locations with respect to a measure from \Cref{gammarho}.